despierto/imx_233_linux/README.md

 - SPDIF

 External memory interface:
-1.8V mDDR, DDR1 w/2.5V regulator
+- 1.8V mDDR, DDR1 w/2.5V regulator
-Hardware BCH (up to 20-bit correction) and RS ECC8 NAND Flash support for SLC/MLC and managed NAND
+- Hardware BCH (up to 20-bit correction) and RS ECC8
+- NAND Flash support for SLC/MLC and managed NAND

-This product is included in Freescale’s product longevity program, with assured supply for a minimum of 10 years after launch
+This product is included in Freescale’s product longevity program, with assured supply for a minimum of 10 years after launch.

 ===========
 Supported varsions: